Skip to main content

 • FAQPage schema on the homepage and services pages?
 Strong signal.

 • Person schema for named practitioners?
-Big advantage for pro services.
+Big advantage for professional services.

 • Review schema with consented reviewer names?
 Rare, strong signal.